codegenius2/ninova/README.md

 </p>

 # Ninova
-Ninova is a bookshelf application similar to IMDb that allows users to search among millions of books using the Google Books API.
+Ninova is a bookshelf application similar to IMDb that allows users to search among millions of books using the Google Books API and OpenLibrary API.

 ## Features
 Search for books using keywords or phrases

+Discover books by categories

 Save books to your device for offline access